Skip to content

 Project-based retainers

 A project-based retainer is determined using the scope of a project through project completion.
-This type of retainer can be used when there is a set deadline and end date with a well-defined project scope.
+It’s convenient to use this type of retainer when there’s a set deadline and end date with a well-defined project scope.

 Pay-for-work

-A type of project for a pay-for-work agreement could be for a marketing consultant offering services that a client can pay for on a monthly basis or as an upfront payment.
+A pay-for-work agreement could be used by a marketing consultant offering services that a client can pay for either on a monthly basis or up front.

 Pay-for-access

-When a client pays to access a professional, such as a coach, it’s called pay-for-access.
+When a client pays to access a professional, such as a coach, it’s called a pay-for-access agreement.
 With this type of retainer arrangement, clients can make monthly payments.
 In return, the professional agrees to give the client attention when needed.

-One type of project for this type of retainer agreement would be for a coach being on call for a client for a monthly retainer fee.
-Whenever the coaching client requires coaching, they can be in touch with their coach more immediately, and the service will already be paid for.
+This type of retainer agreement could be used by a coach who agrees to be on call for a client for a monthly retainer fee.
+Whenever the client requires coaching, they can get in touch with their coach almost immediately, and the service will have already been paid for.

 The payment structure for a retainer depends on the type of retainer agreement the client has with the company.